 That sermon launched Thompson on a spiritual journey that melded faith with social justice and community service.
 After she graduated from Holy Names High School, she attended UC Berkeley, earning as bachelor’s in political economy of industrial societies and planned to become a lawyer.

 Her law school application was rejected, however.
 While deciding her next step, she took a job teaching at McClymonds High School.
 Her experience in the classroom convinced her that law might not be the only path to serving the community.
 Early in her tenure, a 13-year-old girl confided in Thompson that she was being molested by an uncle.
 Thompson took steps to help her, but knew that the girl’s needs extended far beyond what the legal or social service system could provide.

 “The law is great, but the law can only do so much,” she said.
 “What sustains us is faith, a belief that your life is not chained to the circumstances of your birth. … At McClymonds, I’d see these beautiful, amazing kids born into circumstances they couldn’t control.
 That whole experience changed me.”

 Soon after, she met the dean of Howard University School of Divinity and knew immediately that ministry was the career for her.
-After receiving a master’s from Howard and then a doctorate from Fuller Theological Seminary in Pasadena, she worked as an assistant pastor for about 15 years at a Baptist church in Washington D.C., and then returned to Oakland in 2010 when her mother was diagnosed with dementia.
+After receiving a master’s from Howard and then a doctorate from Fuller Theological Seminary in Pasadena, she worked as a minister to youth for about 15 years at a Baptist church in Washington, D.C., and served that church's nonprofit outreach arm as well and then returned to Oakland in 2010 when her mother was diagnosed with dementia.